sourcegraph/scip/docs/CLI.md

-   snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index test      Validate a SCIP index against test files convert   Convert a SCIP index to SQLite database help, h   Shows a list of commands or help for one command
+   snapshot  Generate snapshot files for golden testing stats     Output useful statistics about a SCIP index test      Validate a SCIP index against test files convert   [EXPERIMENTAL] Convert a SCIP index to a SQLite database help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS: